mindee/mindee-api-java/docs/java-api-builder.md

 ```

 ## CustomV1Inference object
-All the fields which are defined in the API builder when creating your custom document, are available.
+All the fields which are present in the API builder
+are available (the fields are defined when creating your custom API).

 `CustomV1Inference` is an object which contains a document prediction and pages prediction result.
 ### `CustomV1PagePrediction`